Skip to main content Skip to navigation

 Lone Working

 During the risk assessment process, you should consider whether there are any parts of the activity which could leave workers having to work on their own.
-This could be due to the fact that the activity involves visiting other locations, or it could be that your activity could extend beyond the normal working day, or there are other hazards that could arise, where it would be a greater risk if there were more persons present; so it is agreed that the activity can be conducted 'out of hours'.
-The lone working activity itself does not need to be carried out as a separate risk assessment; it should be considered within your overall activity risk assessment.
+This could be due to the fact that the activity involves visiting other locations, or it could be that your activity could extend beyond the normal working day.
+The lone working activity itself does not need to be covered by a separate risk assessment; it should be included within your overall activity risk assessment.

 Working on your own (“lone working”) can lead to increased risks to your health and safety, particularly if things go wrong.
 When buildings are not fully occupied, there may not be someone in the vicinity who you can call on for help, For this reason, you must have additional measures in place to protect you from this risk.